 The best part?
 They assist low-income pet owners who are struggling financially by offering subsidized spay/neuter services as well as vouchers for other veterinary procedures, which is why it is on our list of best French Bulldog rescues in New York.

 2. Roc the Dogs Rescue

 ROC The Dogs Rescue is a nonprofit dog rescue organization in Rochester.
-It rescues dogs from local shelters and the owners that have given up on their dogs due to difficult circumstances and those in danger of abuse or neglect.
+The shelter rescues dogs from local pounds and the owners that have given up on their dogs due to difficult circumstances.
+ROC The Dogs Rescue also takes in dogs that are in danger of abuse or neglect.

 These programs include: